RedPointGlobal/redpoint-rpi/README.md

 ### Download Client Executable

-You can download the RPI Client from the Post-release Product Updates section of the RPI v7.6 Release Notes.
+You can download the RPI Client from the Post-release Product Updates section at the link below.
 Be sure to download the version that matches the deployed RPI version in your environment.

 - [Client Download](https://docs.redpointglobal.com/rpi/rpi-v7-6-release-notes#RPIv7.6releasenotes-Post-releaseproductupdates)